ChristopherSwader/ICRegress/README.md

 # ICRegress
 Interpretable Configurational Regression

-Read the vignette for a full description on the method and packge.
+Read the vignette for a full description on the method and package.
 Feedback is welcome.